 The importance of a visit to Vieques shouldn't be overlooked simply because it takes a little extra work to get there.
 Not only are the beaches as picturesque as you might imagine, but an important wildlife refuge, and several historic landmarks that offer a glimpse into what life was like on the island up to a century ago.

-There are several beaches to consider on the island.
-Snorkeling is an option at some locations, for visitors who are so inclined.
-Click on the name of the beach for a detailed article concerning that beach.
+You will discover an abundance of beaches to consider on the island.
+Snorkeling is an option at some of these beaches, for vacationers who enjoy this relaxing pastime.
+Click on each beach name for a detailed guide to that particular stretch of sand.

 Another good choice for visitors who enjoy snorkeling is Esperanza Beach.
 Looking out over the waters of Esperanza Beach gives you quite a view.
 The sand is powder white, and the waters are a bright blue and so clear you can see to the bottom for a decent distance off shore.